publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schI/m__us_usc_t15_s77l.md

     2000—Subsec. (a)(2).
 [Pub.
 L. 106–554][/us/pl/106/554] substituted “paragraphs (2) and (14)” for “paragraph (2)”.

     1995—[Pub.
-L. 104–67][/us/pl/104/67] designated existing provisions as subsec. (a), inserted heading, inserted “, subject to subsection (b) of this section,” after “shall be liable” in concluding provisions, and added subsec. (b).
+L. 104–67][/us/pl/104/67] designated existing provisions as subsec. (a), inserted heading, inserted “, subject to subsection (b),” after “shall be liable” in concluding provisions, and added subsec. (b).

     1954—Act Aug.
 10, 1954, inserted “offers or” before “sells” in pars.
 (1) and (2).